Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Content-Item-Directors.md

    // Store page uses a template and is the parent listing page if (source.SourceNode.SourceClassName == "Acme.Store") {
+    // Assigns the page template identifier for the migrated page.
-     // Ensures the page template is present in the system options.OverridePageTemplate("StorePageTemplate");
+    // The template must already exist (be registered) in the target Xperience by Kentico instance. options.OverridePageTemplate("StorePageTemplate");
    }
    ```